Keyboard shortcuts

 })

-After writing all this code, you can run go test ./... in your controllers/ directory again to run your new test!
+After writing all this code, you can run make test or go test ./... in your controllers/ directory again to run your new test!

 This Status update example above demonstrates a general testing strategy for a custom Kind with downstream objects.
 By this point, you hopefully have learned the following methods for testing your controller behavior: